 For example, the ROL may be thought to require clarity in the rules that are applied to states in the international arena; it may be thought to prohibit the imposition of international obligations on states by norms whose meaning is controversial or unclear.
-Some countries-not a million miles form here-have been heard to say that some human rights and humanitarian law provisions violate these ROL requirements.
+Some countries have been heard to complain that various human rights and humanitarian law provisions violate these ROL requirements.
 The ROL requires clarity; but the prohibitions on torture or on cruel, inhuman, and degrading treatment or punishment, or on outrages upon personal dignity, are unclear.
 So-it might be said-a country may legitimately complain on the basis of the ROL about having its actions judged according to these vague and indeterminate standards.
-But of course this may have a far-from-benign impact on the human persons affected by the actions of the government in question.
+But of course this may have a far-frombenign impact on the human persons affected by the actions of the government in question.
 A detainee in the "war on terror," for example, may be worse off as a result of the government refusing to be bound by international norms that do not satisfy the ROL.